DoDAO-io/dodao-aave-guides/generated/markdown/borrowing-in-aave.md

 ## Important terms

-Decentralized borrowing refers to the the process of borrowing assets from Decentralized finance.
+Decentralized borrowing refers to the process of borrowing assets from a protocol run using smart contracts.
 In order to understand its workings and uses, we need to know a few of these important terms first.

-- **Liquidation:**
-The selling of collateral to cover the debt is called liquidation.
+- **Liquidation:** - The selling of collateral to cover the debt is called liquidation.

-- **LTV (Loan to Value):**
-Loan to value is the ratio used to decide how much loan can be borrowed against the collateral produced.
+- **LTV (Loan to Value):** - Loan to value is the ratio used to decide how much loan can be borrowed against the collateral produced.
 It is expressed in terms of percentages. (e.g., at LTV=75%, for every 1 ETH worth of collateral, borrowers will be able to borrow 0.75 ETH worth of the corresponding currency).

-- **Liquidation Threshold:**
-The liquidation threshold is the percentage at which a loan is deemed undercollateralized.
+- **Liquidation Threshold:** - The liquidation threshold is the percentage at which a loan is deemed undercollateralized.
   For example, a Liquidation threshold of 70% means that if the loan's value rises above 70% of the collateral, the position is undercollateralized and could be liquidated.

-- **Liquidation Penalty:**
-The liquidation penalty is a fee rendered on the price of assets of the collateral when liquidators purchase it as part of the liquidation of a loan that has passed the liquidation threshold.
+- **Liquidation Penalty:** - The liquidation penalty is a fee rendered on the price of assets of the collateral when liquidators purchase it as part of the liquidation of a loan that has passed the liquidation threshold.

-- **Health Factor:**
-It is a risk parameter that decides whether a borrow position is at risk of getting liquidated.
-It is calculated by,
+- **Health Factor:** - It is a risk parameter that decides whether a borrow position is at risk of getting liquidated.

-( H.F = ΣCollateral in ETH x Liquidation threshold / Total borrows )
+  It is calculated by, `( H.F = ΣCollateral in ETH x Liquidation threshold / Total borrows )`